BHawkins62/hello-world/README.md

 # hello-world

-I originally learned turbo-pascal in 89 and have lways loved the simple logic of coding.
+I originally learned turbo-pascal in 89 and have always loved the simple logic of coding.
 So why am I so often confused!